shereefrady/Template1/README.md

 # Template1
-when you run it must writ Index.html at the end of url
+when you run it must write Index.html at the end of url